How to stop a QuickTime screen recording on Mac

 The main concern is screen recording files can take up vast amounts of space on your hard drive, and if you're already short on storage, screen recordings will quickly eat away at what you have left.

-Thankfully, you can use a dedicated cleaning and maintenance app like CleanMyMac X to quickly remove unneeded screen recordings and other media files from your device.
+Thankfully, you can use a dedicated cleaning and maintenance app like CleanMyMac to quickly remove unneeded screen recordings and other media files from your device.
 Its Large & Old Files module is perfect for the task.

 It can instantly scan and categorize the contents of your MacBook, making it incredibly easy for users to see precisely what large files are consuming space for quick removal; here's how to use it: